HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 User journeys, including commercial journeys, on the mobile web are often difficult to complete.

-While mobile represents 79.6% of time spent amongst retail sites, it only accounts for 32.3% of eCommerce sales ([source](https://www.emarketer.com/content/frictionless-commerce-2020?li=undefined)).
+While mobile represents 79.6% of time spent amongst retail sites, it only accounts for 32.3% of [eCommerce sales](https://www.emarketer.com/content/frictionless-commerce-2020).
 This suggests that users frequently start their journey on mobile, but often finish on desktop.
 Why might that be?

 To reason about questions like this, we need to first understand the elements of the user journey.